kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/tools/Ide/vs-code.md

 - **Hover:** Identifier information (type and schema documentation).
   ![Hover](/img/docs/tools/Ide/vs-code/Hover.gif)
 - **Diagnostics:** Warnings and errors in KCL file.
+  > Tips: You can enhance the effect of diagnostics by installing another plugin: [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens).

   ![Diagnostics](/img/docs/tools/Ide/vs-code/Diagnostics.gif)

 Other useful features such as refactoring and testing are in development.